bernie-skipole/indipydriver/docs/source/usage/example2.rst

         driver = make_driver()

-        # In this example, set the driver to listen on a host/port
-        # rather than stdin and stdout.
+        # In this example, the driver communicates by stdin and stdout.
-        # If host and port are not specified in this method call,
-        # defaults of 'localhost' and 7624 are used
-        driver.listen()

-        # If the above line is not included, the driver will
-        # communicate via stdin and stdout.

-        # and finally the driver asyncrun() method is called which runs the driver
+        # and the 'listen' method is not called

         asyncio.run(driver.asyncrun())

-        # to see this working, in another terminal try "telnet localhost 7624" and
-        # you should see the xml string of the temperature being reported every ten seconds.
+        # Call this script, and when running copy and paste the

-        # Copy and paste the following xml into the terminal:
+        # following xml into the terminal:

         # <getProperties version="1.7" />

-        # This simulates a client asking for the driver properties, their definitions should
-        # be returned by the driver.
         # To set a new target temperature, paste the following:

         # <newNumberVector device="Thermostat" name="targetvector"><oneNumber name="target">40</oneNumber></newNumberVector>